New York Health Administration Degree Programs

 Whether you are interested in working in a rural, suburban, or urban area, it is likely that you can put a healthcare administration degree to work in the state of New York.
 Throughout this state, there are hospital chains, private practices, research institutions, and other facilities that expect their management professionals to have a background in healthcare.

 Remember, though, that the job outlook may differ quite a bit between rural parts of New York and urban areas.
-Salaries in this state tend to be higher than the national average; the median income for a New York healthcare manager is $108,600 per year (O*Net, 2015).
+Salaries in this state tend to be higher than the national average; the median income for a New York healthcare manager is $134,310 per year.

 Find out what healthcare institutions in New York are looking for.
 Contact healthcare administration programs in New York today.